 In his “concise, rhetorically agile…adroit, perceptive, gripping account (The New York Times Book Review), Ross Douthat explains why the particular debate Francis has opened—over communion for the divorced and the remarried—is so dangerous: How it cuts to the heart of the larger argument over how Christianity should respond to the sexual revolution and modernity itself, how it promises or threatens to separate the church from its own deep past, and how it divides Catholicism along geographical and cultural lines.
 Douthat argues that the Francis era is a crucial experiment for all of Western civilization, which is facing resurgent external enemies (from ISIS to Putin) even as it struggles with its own internal divisions, its decadence, and self-doubt.
 Whether Francis or his critics are right won’t just determine whether he ends up as a hero or a tragic figure for Catholics.
 It will determine whether he’s a hero, or a gambler who’s betraying both his church and his civilization into the hands of its enemies.

 “A balanced look at the struggle for the future of Catholicism…To Change the Church is a fascinating look at the church under Pope Francis” (Kirkus Reviews).
 Engaging and provocative, this is “a pot-boiler of a history that examines a growing ecclesial crisis” (Washington Independent Review of Books).

-Ross Douthat is a columnist for The New York Times op-ed page.
+Ross Douthat is a columnist for the New York Times op-ed page.
 He is the author of To Change the Church, Bad Religion, and Privilege, and coauthor of Grand New Party.
-Before joining the Times he was a senior editor for The Atlantic.
+Before joining the New York Times, he was a senior editor for the Atlantic.
 He is the film critic for National Review, and he cohosts the New York Times’s weekly op-ed podcast, The Argument.
 He lives in New Haven with his wife and three children.